Inter arma enim silent leges

 Inter arma enim silent leges is a Latin phrase that literally means 'For among arms, the laws are silent' but is more popularly rendered as 'In times of war, the law falls silent'.

 Ancient Rome

 The aphorism was likely first written in these words by Cicero in chapter 11 of his oration Pro Milone, although his actual wording is Silent enim leges inter arma.

 When Cicero used the phrase, politically motivated mob violence was common.
 Armed gangs led by partisan leaders controlled the streets of Rome, but such leaders were elected to high offices.

 Other Latin writers used the expression like St. Jerome in Letter 126.

+United Kingdom

+After the Anglo-Soviet invasion of Iran in 1941, Winston Churchill invoked Inter arma silent leges in his WW2 memoirs to justify this joint British and Soviet military action "of overwhelming force against a weak and ancient state."

 United States

 Abraham Lincoln's request for an opinion on the suspension of the right to habeas corpus during the American Civil War eventually resulted in the decision in Ex parte Merryman (1861) of Chief Justice Roger B. Taney, as a judge of the US Circuit Court for the District of Maryland: